Infrastructure, urban design and planning

 We design places that work for everyone

-Our expert design team works closely with communities and local authorities to create healthy, accessible places; offering evidence‑based guidance that supports confident, long‑term decision‑making.
+We work closely with communities and local authorities to create healthy, accessible places; offering evidence‑based guidance that supports confident, long‑term decision making.

 Acting as a trusted critical friend, we provide strategic advice, training and practical tools to help you plan and deliver high‑quality, inclusive streets and spaces.